praekelt/feersum-lid-shared-task/README.md

 # feersum-lid-shared-task
-This git repository hosts the data and code that accompanies a paper 'Improved Text Language Identification for the South African Languages' submitted to Prasa/RobMech 2017 conference.
+This git repository hosts the data and code that accompanies a paper 'Improved Text Language Identification for the South African Languages' published at the Prasa/RobMech 2017 conference.

-The paper is on text language identification of short texts of around 15 characters.
+The paper is on text language identification of short pieces of text of around 15 characters.
 Hopefully this repo will be useful to create a text language identification shared task for South African languages.

 ## The Data